 Simmy is also leader of the Ignition Orchestra, who sold out the Royal Albert Hall for their Garage Classical performance with DJ Spoony.

-She also leads the Untold Orchestra, who are set to perform with renowned jazz pianist and composer, Bill Laurance, later this year and in 2017, and are quckly becoming Manchesters most diverse and thriving young crossover orchestra.
+She also leads the Untold Orchestra, who are set to perform with renowned jazz pianist and composer, Bill Laurance, later this year and are quckly becoming Manchesters most diverse and thriving young crossover orchestra.

 Simmy also leads Amika - a cross-genre string quartet - who recently toured with Tom Walker for his acoustic ‘Home Run’ Tour.
-They have also performed with and recorded for Alfa Mist, Jordan Rakei (joining him for his sold out acoustic performance at Ronnie Scotts), Alice Zawadski, Stuart McCallum, The Breath and Natalie Williams - appearing on all these artist’s latest albums.
-They also recently arranged and recorded strings for Poppy Adjuda.
+They have also performed with and recorded for Alfa Mist, Jordan Rakei (joining him for his sold out acoustic performance at Ronnie Scotts), Alice Zawadski, Stuart McCallum, Poppy Ajudha, The Breath and Natalie Williams - appearing on all these artist’s latest albums.

 In 2017, Simmy was chosen as one of ten participants for the Brighter Sounds Jazz Director Series, who spent a week rehearsing and touring with world renowned jazz artist, Chris Potter.

-In 2018, Simmy joined Rakhi Singh to develop and perform in Written in Fire - a project devised by electronic artist Vessel.
+In 2018, Simmy joined her sister, Rakhi Singh, to develop and perform in Written in Fire - a project devised by electronic artist Vessel.
 This included a memorised performance of Janacek’s String Quartet - Intimate Letters, followed by a new work for string quartet, electronics and visuals.

-In July, Simmy and Rakhi were to combine again to direct a project with Sinfonia Cymru, combining their individual musical paths with a 12-piece string ensemble and electric bass.
-This was to include arrangements of Simmy’s original works.
+ILater this year, Simmy and Rakhi will combine again to direct a project with Sinfonia Cymru, combining their individual musical paths with a 12-piece string ensemble.
+This will to include arrangements of Simmy’s original works.

 Simmy is also a member of the Immix Ensemble - a classical ensemble of unusual instrumentation who collaborate with artists across genres.
 Highlights have included sell out performances with Jane Weaver, Kelly Lee Owens and Forest Swords (premiered at PRS New Music Biennial).